SinTan1729/chhoto-url/README.md

 for small.
 URL means, well...
 URL.
 So the name simply means Small URL.

 # Features
-- Shortens URLs of any length to a fixed length, randomly generated string.
+- Shortens URLs of any length to a randomly generated link.
-- (Optional) Allows you to specify the shortened URL instead of the generated one (Missing in a surprising number of alternatives).
+- (Optional) Allows you to specify the shortened URL instead of the generated one.
+(It's surprisingly missing in a surprising number of alternatives.)
-- Opening the fixed length URL in your browser will instantly redirect you to the correct long URL (you'd think that's a standard feature, but apparently it's not).
+- Opening the shortened URL in your browser will instantly redirect you to the correct long URL.
+(So no stupid redirecting pages.)
-- Provides a simple API for adding new short links.
+- Super lightweight and snappy.
+(The docker image is only ~6MB and RAM uasge stays under 5MB under normal use.)
 - Counts number of hits for each short link in a privacy respecting way i.e. only the hit is recorded, and nothing else.
 - Allows setting the URL of your website, in case you want to conveniently